Big Brother (Australian TV series) season 1: The Weakest Link: Housemates' Revenge

 ^{1} Todd, Sharna and Anita tied with two votes each, but as Sharna was the strongest link, and could not vote herself off, she opted to vote Todd off.

 ^{2} Johnnie and Sharna tied with two votes each, but as Jemma was the strongest link, she opted to vote Johnnie off, though she originally voted for Gordon who was not part of the tie.

 Ben was first eliminated for being too greedy.
 Rachel was next for not answering any questions correctly.
 Andy followed for not answering enough questions correctly.
 Todd was voted out on a countback also for not answering any questions correctly.
 Johnnie was eliminated on a countback for not banking any money nor answering enough questions correctly.
 Jemma was voted out for being too big a threat to the team.
 Sharna was voted out also for being too big of a threat to the team.
 In the end, Gordon defeated Anita in the head-to-head round.

 The final total won was $31,600.

 Big Brother's Starlight Challenge

 A special fundraising telethon for the Starlight Children's Foundation aired on Ten on October 3 2001.
 All Housemates from the first season returned to perform a spectacular pantomime, narrated by Tim Ferguson.
 Gretel Killeen also made a guest appearance during the special.
 It was filmed live at the Star City Casino in front of an audience, with many celebrities in attendance to help raise funds for the charity.
 It was hosted by Bert Newton and Rove McManus.

+Controversies

+When Big Brother Australia premiered in 2001, it was among the first reality television programs in Australia to depict nudity and suggestive behaviour.
+Although such content was typically broadcast in late-night segments and carried an MA15+ classification, its presence on mainstream television was considered controversial by some viewers.
+A "bondage" party caused concerns when housemate Andrea Silva, a dominatrix in profession, displayed some of her sexual fetishes to the other housemates, where she tied up her shirtless male housemates, pinched their nipples and lashed them with a scourge.
+Big Brother Uncut received backlash for airing footage of Peter Timbs and Christina Davis appearing to simulate sex under the bedsheets, although the pair later stated that they had not engaged in sexual intercourse despite making rhythmic sexual movements.

+Contestant Johnnie Cass was among the first openly gay participants on Australian reality television.
+During the series, he was portrayed as a “villain,” and was labelled “Johnnie Rotten” by sections of the media, a characterisation shaped through editing and narrative framing.
+Cass later stated that this depiction led to significant public backlash and had a negative impact on his mental health, noting that it contributed to the emergence of personal doubts and to difficulties he experienced following his appearance on the program.
+When footage of him striking his head while diving into a pool was broadcast, the studio audience reportedly responded with applause.
+Cass later considered legal action against the Ten Network over his portrayal.